jaehyeon-kim/personal-site/src/posts/2019-07-20-AWS-Local-Development-with-LocalStack.md

 ## Database

 As RDS is not yet supported by LocalStack, a postgres db is created with Docker.
-Below shows the [initialization SQL script](https://github.com/jaehyeon-kim/play-localstack/blob/master/init/db/run.sql).
 The web service will do CRUD operations against the table named as _records_.
-Below shows how this DB is initialized.
+The [initialization SQL script](https://github.com/jaehyeon-kim/play-localstack/blob/master/init/db/run.sql) is shown below.

 ```sql